Sid-Bhatia-0/RayCaster.jl/README.md

 # the side length of each tile is an integer value in the world units
 # the tile map is aligned with the fine-grained lattice formed by all integer coordinates of the world
 # so the top-left corner of the first tile is at (1, 1) and bottom-right corner is (tile_length + 1, tile_length + 1) where tile_length is an integer
+# the top left corner of the tile map is at world coordinate (1, 1)
 tile_length = 8

 # let's say we have the following tile map for our world